sreher/au-cooking-events/README.md

 * create an event
 * people can register until 24 hours event starts and free seats are available, minimum are 4 seats
 * people deposit money to participate and pay for the ingredience of the meals
-* people can unregister until 24 hours before the event without losing their event fee
+* people can unregister until 24 hours before the event without losing their event deposit
 * 24 hours before the event, the registation will be closed and more details about the event will be displayed to the participants
 * when the event starts, the participants can do two things: confirmed other people and reclaim their expensed for the event
 * the event will end 5 hours after the event start
 * when the withdraw time is over, a event compensation will be calculated and the participant can payout their money
-* when a participant will not appear to the event and hasn't unregister, the event fee will be distributed to the other participants, so they pay less
+* when a participant will not appear to the event and hasn't unregister, the event deposit will be distributed to the other participants, so they pay less
 * the period until 48 hours after the event starts, the participants can confirmed and reclaim their expenses

 ## Gettings started